 The highest selectable resolution should tell you the native resolution, and should say 'recommended'.
 You can also search Google for your monitor's make and model if you're still unsure.

 Lowering the resolution should give you more frames per second, but don't adjust the resolution here.
 Instead, load your chosen game and look for the graphics settings.
 Here you can change the resolution and many other settings.

-Anti-aliasing is one setting to watch out for.
-AA smoothes out jagged lines, but incurs a performance penalty.
+Anti-aliasing is one setting to watch out for; AA smoothes out jagged lines, but incurs a hefty performance penalty.
 Typically you'll see a slider, but it might be just a number, such as 2x, 4x 8x etc.

 First, try disabling AA altogether and see how your game plays.
 If it's fast enough, you can enable AA again at the lowest setting and progressively increase it until you find the best balance between quality and performance.

-The same sentiment goes for most other graphics settings, including draw distance and shadows.
-Lighting effects, including shadows, tend to be real performance drains, so if you can live with basic effects, you can make the difference between a game being unplayable and playable.
+The same sentiment goes for most other graphics settings, including draw distance and more importantly, shadows.
+Lighting effects, including shadows, tend to be real performance drains so if you can live with basic effects, you can make the difference between a game being unplayable and playable.

 Essentially, it's a process of trial and error.
 Unless, that is, your graphics card drivers can optimise each game's settings to work well using the hardware available.
 For example, the Nvidia card in our test PC has drivers which can do precisely that.